OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 }
 ```

-* Please refer to [System Configuration > Understanding Json Metadata Input](../integrate/system-configuration.md#understanding-json-metadata-input) section for more details on the JSON input.
+* Please refer to [Understanding Json Metadata Input](../integrate/system-configuration.md#understanding-json-metadata-input) section for more details on the JSON input.

 #### Synchronize Custom Fields